miguelgimenezgimenez/Infinite-Book-List/README.md

 To Structure the project I have grouped the components as organisms, organisms and Pages:

-### organisms
+### molecules

 Simple components that consist of simple html Elements (or material-ui components).

 ### organisms

-Components that are composed of organisms and other simple components
+Components that are composed of molecules and other simple components

 ### Pages